 “Ben, I am a reporter from CBS Evening News.
 A producer and I have recently run across a string of anecdotal stories about VR & E qualified vets being delayed or denied VA Vocational Rehabilitation benefits… Could you call when possible?”

 This email, which arrived January 4, 2010, as a result of a visit to my Disabled-Veterans: Chapter 31 Voc Rehab Facebook page, was from three-time Emmy award-winning journalist Wyatt Andrews.
-It was part of an investigation CBS was conducting into the Department of Veterans Affairs Vocational Rehabilitation and Employment Program and helped the news center piece together the following broadcast: CBS Evening News interview.
+It was part of an investigation that CBS Evening News with Katie Couric was conducting into the Department of Veterans Affairs Vocational Rehabilitation & Employment Program and helped the news center piece together the following broadcast: CBS Evening News interview.

 I received honorable mention in the written version of the broadcast and was brought a bit closer to what the DisabledVeterans.org was becoming.